LindaLinsefors/Lorentz-transformator/README.txt

 This is a user manual for the program LorentzTransformer.

-The LorentzTransformer is a visualisation tool to help you understand special relativity and Lorentz transformations.
+LorentzTransformer is a visualisation tool to help you understand special relativity and Lorentz transformations.
 When you start the program you will see an empty 1+1 dimensional Universe, over some simple controls.

 This program visualizes the physics, but does not attempt to explain it.
 For an explanation of what is going on, ask internet or a physicist.